Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 That work appears to have pushed the old system hard enough to expose scaling weaknesses in save operations and concurrent use.

-Direct support was needed during the launch period, including two days of vacation time taken to keep the work moving.
+Direct technical help was needed during the launch period, including two days of vacation time taken to keep the work moving.

 In Brazil, prior outages were felt immediately in an active user community that depends on the system for ongoing work.

 More recently, repeated bot pressure and CPU-heavy requests have continued to cause temporary service interruptions on the legacy server.

-These incidents matter because they show that fragile support is already interrupting real international work, not merely raising abstract maintenance concerns.
+These incidents matter because they show that thin stewardship is already interrupting real international work, not merely raising abstract maintenance concerns.

 ## Software and code infrastructure